petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/blogs.md

 Individuals are considered known when their email addresses are matched at login with user data synced with Analytics Cloud.
 When new users register on your site, it may take up to two hours for their data to sync with Analytics Cloud and appear as known individuals.
 ```

-**Segmented Views:** A donut chart that presents the percentage of individuals who belong or do not belong to one or more Analytics Cloud Segments.
+**Segmented Views:** A donut chart that presents the percentage of individuals who belong or do not belong to one or more Analytics Cloud segments.
 The center shows the total number of known individuals.
-Tooltips show the number of known individuals for that section (e.g. the number of known individuals belonging to one or more Segments).
+Tooltips show the number of known individuals for that section (e.g. the number of known individuals belonging to one or more segments).

-**Viewer Segments:** A bar chart that shows the percentage of known individuals that comprise each Segment.
-The chart shows a bar for each of the top five Segments, and then aggregates the remaining Segments into the last bar.
-A tooltip on the last bar shows the values for each of the remaining Segments.
+**Viewer Segments:** A bar chart that shows the percentage of known individuals that comprise each segment.
+The chart shows a bar for each of the top five segments, and then aggregates the remaining segments into the last bar.
+A tooltip on the last bar shows the values for each of the remaining segments.

 ![Charts help to identify unique visitors, logged in users, and users who fall into particular segments.](blogs/images/03.png)